ctools/ctools/doc/source/user_manual/getting_started/beyond.rst

 analyses.
 Once you have gone through these chapters you should have a pretty complete picture about the capabilities of ctools.
+And you should be ready for doing your own cutting edge analyses.

 .. toctree::
    :maxdepth: 2